-- Consider charging hourly.
+- Consider charging an hourly rate to start.
 Most ghostwriters charge on a per project basis, but for your first book, if your client is open to it, consider charging hourly.
 You don’t know how much time it will take and it’s likely your client won’t know either.

 - Ask agents.
 Agents are often approached by people looking for ghostwriters.
 If you know any agents, why not ask them if they have any advice about how to get into ghostwriting.
 Perhaps they’ll give you an assignment, or even a chance to write a proposal for a new book, which, if accepted, you could be hired to write.

 - Find subject matter experts on social media.
 Linkedin, Instagram, Twitter, and even Facebook can be great places to find ghostwriting clients.
 Look for people who are experts in their fields, have large followings, but who haven’t published a book.
 As you engage with them online in a natural way, look for the opportunity to ask them, “Have you ever thought about writing a book?”